S S Kanchi Silks and Sarees Garners Prestigious Awards for Excellence in Handloom Sarees - www.lokmattimes.com

 S S Kanchi Silks and Sarees Garners Prestigious Awards for Excellence in Handloom Sarees

-PNN Davanagere (Karnataka) [India], April 3: S S Kanchi Silks and Sarees, a leading manufacturer and retailer of handloom ...
+Davanagere (Karnataka) [India], April 4: S S Kanchi Silks and Sarees, a leading manufacturer and retailer of handloom sarees, has ...

 Both events were held in Bangalore, honouring industry leaders for its excellence in the field.